 Shareholder Meeting Minutes

 Corporate annual meeting minutes serve as the official record of a business’s annual meeting.
-Most states—except for Delaware, Kansas, Nevada, North Dakota, and Oklahoma—require corporations to keep meeting minutes.
+Most states require corporations to keep meeting minutes, although this varies by state, so it is important to review each state’s individual requirements.
 During an annual meeting, the company’s corporate secretary takes detailed notes to capture everything discussed and decided upon during the meeting.
 Meeting minutes do not need to include every little detail, but they should document the key information and any decisions made or actions taken.
 In general, minutes should be detailed enough to serve as the corporation’s institutional memory.

 Examples of the information that might appear in a corporation’s annual meeting minutes include: